randomyeast/unsupervised_analysis/docs/source/index.rst

 -       Running ``python reconstruct.py --config_dir ./experiments/<your_experiment_name>`` will
         generate reconstructions for all videos in the ``root_data_dir`` specified in ``eval_config`` and outputs them to their respective folders.
+-       You can also generate random reconstructions from one of the videos in ``root_data_dir`` using ``python plot_random_reconstructions --config_dir ./experiments/<your_experiment_name> --num_reconstructions <some_integer>``.
+The output
+        of this will be stored in a ``random_reconstructions`` folder within your experiment folder.
+-       All supported models are based on the variational autoencoder and the reconstruction process samples ``eval_config[num_samples]`` embeddings from the inferred posterior, decodes each embedding to get a reconstruction, and then picks the "best" reconstruction as the one with the lowest negative-log-likelihood.
+Increasing ``eval_config[num_samples]`` will dramatically increase the amount of time it takes for ``reconstruct.py`` to complete, but you may get more realistic reconstructions of the input data.

 ++++++++++++++++++++++++++++++++++++
 Generating embeddings using the TVAE